foxssake/netfox/docs/netfox/guides/network-rollback.md

 being simulated by calling `NetworkRollback.notify_simulated`.
 This is not used by *NetworkRollback* itself, but can be used by other nodes to check which nodes are simulated in the current rollback tick.

+Before processing, *after_prepare_tick(tick)* is emitted.
+This is where any additional state- or input preparation may happen, such as [input prediction].

 For the *on_process_tick(tick)* signal, nodes must advance their simulation by a single tick.